-Anna Kirkorian, M.D., is a dermatologist and interim chief of Dermatology at Children’s National Health System.
+Anna Kirkorian, M.D., is a dermatologist and interim chief of Dermatology at Children’s National Hospital.
 Her interests and expertise include vascular birthmarks, neonatal dermatology, genetic skin disorders, inflammatory skin disorders such as eczema and psoriasis, pigmented lesions (moles), acne and hyperhidrosis (increased sweating).
 She is an expert in laser and surgical treatments for pediatric dermatology patients.

 Dr. Kirkorian has published numerous peer-reviewed articles and a book chapter on topics in pediatric and general dermatology.
 She has given presentations at many national meetings and is interested in community outreach.